ourcodingclub/tutorials-in-progress/future_developments.md

 * Calculating Simpson's, Shannon, Jaccard, Sorensen and Chao indices
 * PCA & ordination analyses

+## Some people have suggested a workshop specifically on base R tricks
+* Subsetting using [] - Note this is currently in "Cleaning up datasets in more detail - Gergana"
+* for loops, if/ifelse, functions
+* lists

+# Build on troubleshooting tutorial
+* Building a Minimal Working Example to ask a question on Stackoverflow
+* Reading R help files
+* Link to the /links page on the website

 ## Power analysis - Gergana

 ## Reproducible research - Gergana